Game: Wrath of the Lich King

 - Boots – Enchant Boots – Icewalker

 Same situation.
-Tank’s about to die.
+Tank’s about to get hit.
 You use Power Word: Shield.
-But hey, you have 6k Gear Score and for some reason, you’re not in a Heroic.
-Anyway, your overpowered shield will not be destroyed from the damage and Rapture will not proc.
+But since your shield to too powerful (due to better gear), it will not be destroyed from the damage and Rapture will not proc.
+In this case, using lower rank shield is a viable option to maintain the mana regeneration.

 Priority of using Power Infusion on different classes depending on their Haste scaling.